shecodestooiq/fried-chicken-restaurant-zainab99a/README.md

 ## Extra Points

-1. Use State Management.
-2. Make the web app gives the user a fried chicken restaurant vibe.
+1. Make the web app gives the user a fried chicken restaurant vibe.
-3. Make it responsive.
+2. Make it responsive.

 Please feel free to reach out if you have any questions or need further assistance.